Is Ketamine an Opioid?

-Is ketamine an opioid?
-No, it is an anesthetic drug with a sedative effect in the body and a dissociative effect in the brain.
+No, ketamine is an anesthetic drug with a sedative effect in the body and a dissociative effect in the brain, not an opioid.
 It is a powerful substance that produces hallucinogenic effects on the user.
 Because it is dissociative, it causes the individual to feel distanced from their reality.
 Further, it distorts one’s sense of space and time and can produce hallucinogenic side effects.
 A ketamine high is also referred to as a “trip.”
 While not the most popular recreational drug, ketamine is still widely used, mainly amongst young adults.
 An estimated 3 million people around the world have used ketamine at some point in their lives.

 Is Ketamine an Opioid?